colinyjchung/darkdragons/content/post/S2E06-maiden-voyage-of-the-desert-angel.md

 ## Tavern Income & Expenses

 Meanwhile back in Ool Krut, Rawskull tallies up the profit and loss for the Snack Club's tavern: Dragons in the Dark.
 During the month of the Raven, Aranna, Noname, and Jahura put together a talent competition, and a cook-off.
 The cook-off makes the tavern an extra 320gp.
-The talent competition attracted so less-desirable folk that cost damage.
+The talent competition attracted some less-desirable folk that cost damage.
 Win some, lose some.
 Also, Coil had accidentally hired a minstrel named Hlalf last session.

-Altogether, base 250gp, minus 150gp (maintenance, security, staff), minus 200gp for Raw Skull and Freya, minus 0 (paid for) Hlalf the minstrel, +320gp for the cook-off, minus 20gp for the talent show fiasco.... and then +10PL for staff, +30PL for Hlalf, +17 for Raw Skull and Freya... and because Raw Skull fed a poor paladin this month, who subsequently blessed their ale, another +20PL, totally +77PL... and with a roll of 86PL, totally 163PL... droven total revenue at 2720gp, and profits of 2350gp.
+Altogether, base 250gp, minus 150gp (maintenance, security, staff), minus 200gp for Raw Skull and Freya, minus 0 (paid for) Hlalf the minstrel, +320gp for the cook-off, minus 20gp for the talent show fiasco.... and then +10PL for staff, +30PL for Hlalf, +17 for Raw Skull and Freya... and because Raw Skull fed a poor paladin this month, who subsequently blessed their ale, another +20PL, totally +77PL... and with a roll of 86PL, totalling 163PL... driving total revenue of 2720gp, and profits of 2350gp.
 A very profitable month.

 #### Spoilers Ahead for Joseph Robert Lewis's Desert Angel Fiasco (OSR)